 Update

-Status: The 2023 SIWO season ended on Friday, 23 June.
-Follow us on Facebook at https://www.facebook.com/seaiceforwalrus for more discussion until the 2024 season begins.
+Status: The 2024 SIWO season began on Friday, 29 March.
+Follow us on Facebook at https://www.facebook.com/seaiceforwalrus for more discussion.

 Sea Ice for Walrus Outlook